TheKEKO/AboutMe/README.md

 ### About Me :

-  - 👩🏻‍💻 I like to write code.
+  - I like to write code;
-  - 💻 I'm fond of devices, mobile and web development.
+  - I like to work;
+  - I like to learn something new;
-  -  i like Apple device and computer.
+  -  I like Apple device and computer.

   ---